JuliaGizmos/WebIO.jl/README.md

 }
 ```

-WebDisplay calls `WebDisplay.NodeTypes[node.nodeType].create` on the JavaScript side to create `node`.
+WebIO calls `WebIO.NodeTypes[node.nodeType].create` on the JavaScript side to create `node`.
 This function takes the Context and the `node` as the arguments. (if Node is not wrapped in a context, a default context is created but it won't have a counterpart on the Julia side)

 The curious `instanceof` field can contain any custom type that represents what it is you're going to create.
 For example, DOM nodes have this set to `immutable DOM; namespace::Symbol; tag::Symbol end`. `Node(tag::Symbol)` just constructs `Node(DOM(:html, tag), ...)` as a special case.

 ```julia
 nodetype(::DOM) = "DOM"
 ```
-so this invokes WebDisplay.NodeTypes.DOM.create to create the element.
+so this invokes WebIO.NodeTypes.DOM.create to create the element.

-`withcontext` returns a `Node{Context}(Context(id, provider,...)...)`. and `node(::Context) = "Context"` and hence calls `WebDisplay.NodeTypes.Context.create`.
+`withcontext` returns a `Node{Context}(Context(id, provider,...)...)`. and `node(::Context) = "Context"` and hence calls `WebIO.NodeTypes.Context.create`.

 The motivation behind this is to: